wooga/locker/README.md

-## locker

-The goal of `locker` is to provide an atomic distributed "check and set" operation for short-lived locks.
+## locker - atomic distributed "check and set" for short-lived keys

 `locker` is a distributed de-centralized consistent in-memory key-value store written in Erlang.
 An entry expires after a certain